EmilioLrp/CIS700_proj/README.md

 ### Sample model
 There is a sample trained model located within the folder `CIS700_proj/model/` that is trained under the current configuration.
 Corresponding training and testing datasets are located in `CIS700_proj/data/`.
 If you would like to train another model, please make sure that the training data is available and remove the model first.
 If you wish to regenerate the training and testing data, please make sure that the original training and testing datasets are removed.

+A set of sample train and test loss data also exist in the root directory, if you wish to generate your own loss data, please remember to remove `train_loss.txt, test_loss.txt, test_loss2.txt`